About Newcastle Music Therapy

 This young music student already knew about the power of music in her own life and quickly connected with the idea that music could be used in a therapeutic way to change the lives of others.
 It seemed the perfect combination – using music, which she loved, to work with people and make a difference in their lives, which she also loved.

 From there Susan Ashley-Brown embarked on a journey of study and deepening knowledge of music therapy.
 After graduating from her Bachelor of Music degree at Newcastle University, she completed a Postgraduate Diploma in Music Therapy at the University of Technology, Sydney, and became a Registered Music Therapist with the Australian Music Therapy Association.

 This journey has taken her into aged care facilities, children’s hospitals, working with people with disabilities and mental health issues, working with families, and into people’s homes and lives.
 Susan was the first Music Therapist employed at the John Hunter Children’s Hospital, working in oncology.

 In 2018 Susan opened the new practice space in Warners Bay and is excited about offering both individual and group music therapy sessions for many different people.
-Carlin McLellan joined Susan in 2018 and she is looking to expand the team.
+Music tuition was added to the Newcastle Music Therapy services in 2019, and in 2020 Susan added Registered Art Therapist Katishe Grudnoff to her therapy team.